TL;DR

 BBB letter grades (A+ through F) are computed from BBB's published algorithm, which includes complaint history and resolution rate, time in business, transparency on the business profile, advertising review, and government action history.
 The grade is not a star rating from customers; it is BBB's internal score.
 The methodology is published on the BBB website and is worth reading if a grade is going to influence your hire.

 No, and we would push back on anyone who tells you that.
-BBB Accreditation costs money, and many excellent Ohio contractors — especially smaller licensed operations — choose not to pay.
-License verification, permit history, insurance certificates, and Secretary of State filings are objective public records.
+BBB Accreditation costs money, and many excellent contractors — especially smaller licensed operations — choose not to pay.
+Official license records, permit history where available, insurance certificates, and business filings are objective public records.
 BBB Accreditation is one private signal layered on top.

 Does ProFix Directory list BBB grades?

-Where we have a public BBB profile URL for a pro, we surface it as one external link among many on the profile (BBB, Google Maps, license URL, Secretary of State filing).
+Where we have a public BBB profile URL for a pro, we surface it as one external link among many on the profile (BBB, Google Maps, license URL, business-registration filing where available).
 We do not weight BBB grades into our own verification tier because the grade methodology is BBB's, not ours.
 See the ProFix /methodology page for our verification logic.

 Has the BBB faced credibility criticism?